psunlpgroup/Summ-N/README.md

 # SummN
 Source code for ACL 2022 paper [SUMM^N: A Multi-Stage Summarization Framework for Long InputDialogues and Documents](https://arxiv.org/pdf/2110.10150.pdf)

+## Update
+- Release some of the prediction files (*.hypo one sample each line) together with the checkpoints.
+Google Drive [Link].(https://drive.google.com/drive/folders/1_2ULrbeQcYN3It99QnqUcWAlU-zu-ceP?usp=sharing)
 ## Dependency

 - Install Fairseq according to their official instructions https://github.com/pytorch/fairseq